 Changing Your Beneficiary.
-After you open an Individual Account, you may change your Beneficiary online or by submitting the appropriate Plan form.
-Custodians of UGMA/UTMA Accounts are subject to certain limitations on their ability to make changes to, and transfers to and from, such Accounts.
+After you open an Account, you may change your Beneficiary online or by submitting the appropriate Plan form.
 Please refer to the "Tax Information" section of this Plan Description for potential federal tax consequences of a change in Beneficiary.